 Taylor’s film program has over 350 recognitions and film festival acceptances, along with 12 Crystal Pillar awards from the regional Emmy organization in 2020.

 Faculty seek to harness their students’ potential and help shape them into skilled filmmakers like Olstad, who attributes where he is now as an independent videographer to Taylor: “I give credit for my knowledge of telling a good story completely to the Taylor film program.”

 Film students begin taking production classes in their first semester of college.
 Throughout their four years, they will be able to continually hone their skills with expert technology like Sony’s FS-5 and FS-7, RED Weapon 8K, Avid Media Composer, teleprompters, green screens, Cam-Mate jib, and much more.

 By the time our students are seniors, they have already formed an accomplished portfolio that will guarantee to show off their experience as they begin meeting with employers.

 Aside from the many opportunities available to film students right here in Indiana, Taylor also has programs that send them around the country.
 The semester-long Hollywood Internship Program sends students to the heart of the entertainment industry, where they earn 16 credits by completing two internships and a course taught by industry professionals in addition to weekly networking events set up by the program coordinator.

 A January class is also available where students travel to the Sundance Film Festival, which allows them to dive further into the process of independent filmmaking.

 Olstad encourages students to take full advantage of their time at Taylor, “It is such a safe place to learn and grow,” Olstad said.
 “Leave no stone unturned, foster every relationship, and invest in the four years God has given you there.”

-For more information about Taylor’s film program, visit the Art and Film page and YouTube channel to see some of our students’ award-winning projects.
+For more information about Taylor’s film program, view the YouTube channel to see some of our students’ award-winning projects.
 Check out Olstad’s channel to view his work.